rohitroy-github/react-socketio-chat-application/readMeRohit.txt

 Hey Rohit, this is a React Chat Application made using NodeJS and SocketIO !

+This is the main source-code git file.
+This has no connection with Heroku/ Netlify App !

 Github Link >

 Reference Video >